 Although this purifier will only cover 355 square feet, it still has excellent coverage.
-It draws air in through the sides and front and emits clean air from the top.
-Airthereal claims that the unit will clean the air of the room in 10 minutes, making it highly efficient.
+It draws air through the sides and front and emits clean air from the top.
+Airthereal claims that the unit will clean the room’s air in 10 minutes, making it highly efficient.

-The APH260 comes with a few smart features to make it even more effective.
-When needed, you can activate the auto mode — here, the unit will monitor the air and adjust the fan speed accordingly.
+Enjoy auto mode: the unit will monitor the air and adjust the fan speed accordingly.
 This feature ensures you get the most out of the unit without wasting energy on high speeds when not needed.

-You can always check on the air quality thanks to the Real-Time Air Quality Indicator.
+Thanks to the Real-Time Air Quality Indicator, you can always check on the air quality.
 The PM 2.5 sensor monitors the air and gives you a number.
 Numbers below 20 are clean but when it rises above, speed up the fan.

 During the night or quiet hours, activate sleep mode.
 In this mode, the unit sets the lowest fan speed to clean your air quietly.
 It’s excellent for people who like to sleep in a dark room as there are no bright LED lights.

-We can all be a bit forgetful from time to time — luckily, this purifier can help.
+We can all be a bit forgetful sometimes — luckily, this purifier can help.
 As you activate it, set the timer to automatically turn the unit off anywhere between one and 12 hours after.

 If needed, you can also set the unit to turn on automatically when you need it.
 This can come in handy if you want it to clean your air before you come home from work or school.